jlefevre/ADIOS2/ReadMe.md

       ZFP      : OFF
       MPI      : ON
       DataMan  : ON
+      SST      : OFF
-      ZeroMQ   : ON
+      ZeroMQ   : OFF
-      HDF5     : ON
+      HDF5     : OFF
-      ADIOS1   : OFF
+      ADIOS1   : ON
-      Python   : ON
+      Python   : OFF
-      C        : ON
+      Fortran  : OFF
       SysVShMem: ON
+      CEPH     : ON

 -- Configuring done
 -- Generating done
--- Build files have been written to: /home/chuck/Code/adios2/build
+-- Build files have been written to: /src/adios2/build
-$

 ```

 The following options can be specified with CMake's `-DVAR=VALUE` syntax to control which features get enabled or disabled: